List of metro systems in the Soviet Union

-This is a list of metro systems which were built under the Soviet Union and kept on working in the post-Soviet states.
+This is a list of metro systems which were built under the Soviet Union and continue operating in the post-Soviet states.

 There were 13 metro systems in 7 of the 15 Soviet republics just before the dissolution of the Soviet Union in 1991.
 A 14th metro system, the Dnipro Metro, started construction in 1982, but due to financial difficulties was not opened until 1995.
-Other than in Dnipro, the only metro systems built in the post-Soviet states after 1991 are Kazan Metro in Russia (2005) and Almaty Metro in Kazakhstan (2011).
+Other than in Dnipro, the only metro systems built in the post-Soviet states after 1991 are Kazan Metro in Russia (2005), Almaty Metro in Kazakhstan (2011) and Astana Light Metro in Kazakhstan (2026).

 Additionally the Volgograd Metrotram, the Kryvyi Rih Metrotram and the Kyiv Pravoberezhna line are three 'metrotram' systems with elements of rapid transit, opened in 1984, 1986 and 1978 respectively.
-The latter one –being the oldest– is regarded to be the archetype of the other two systems.
+The latter one – being the oldest – is regarded to be the archetype of the other two systems.